jeyglk/webdavfs/README.md

 A WebDAV network filesystem PoC

-To test our solution, we need a GNU/Linux host, ideally running on Linux 3.10, with ownCloud (tested on ownCloud 5.0.11), compilation tools.
+To test our solution, we need a GNU/Linux host, ideally running on Linux 3.10, with ownCloud (tested on ownCloud 5.0.11) and compilation tools.

 Disclaimer